Loading...

 stat /boot/vmlinuz*

 This captures file size and timestamps for the kernel image.
-It’s useful evidence for “when was this kernel installed or last modified” during boot-related investigations.
+It is useful evidence when you need to establish when a kernel was installed or last changed.

 File: /boot/vmlinuz-5.15.0-91-generic